Multi-cell mMIMO IRS Systems With Impairments and Aging: Phase Optimization and Receiver Design

 \section{Introduction}

-Massive multiple-input multiple-output (mMIMO) technology enhances the spectral efficiency (SE) of cellular networks~\cite{bjornson2018hardware}.
-With the attenuation due to high-rise buildings and poor scattering conditions, mMIMO systems cannot guarantee adequate coverage and quality-of-service (QoS)~\cite{pan2020multicell,buzzi2021ris,jiang2023joint}.
-Intelligent reflective surfaces (IRS)~\cite{pan2020multicell,buzzi2021ris,jiang2023joint} is one possible technology being investigated to address these issues.
-IRS is a planar surface consisting of a vast number of reflecting elements.
-By shifting the phase of the incident signal using the reflecting element, an IRS can favorably modify the user equipment (UE) to base station (BS) channels \cite{pan2020multicell,buzzi2021ris,jiang2023joint}.
-The IRS does not require a power~amplifier for transmission, which makes it energy efficient.
-Pan~\textit{et al.} in~\cite{pan2020multicell} analyzed the weighted sum SE of an IRS-aided mMIMO cellular system.
-Buzzi~\textit{et al.} in~\cite{buzzi2021ris} estimated UE-to-IRS and IRS-to-BS channels for IRS-assisted Rayleigh-faded multi-cell mMIMO system.
-Jiang \textit{et al.} in~\cite{jiang2023joint} derived an approximate closed-form sum SE expression for IRS-assisted multi-cell mMIMO with~Rician channels.
-All these works assumed block fading channel models, where channel remains constant over a coherence~interval.
+Massive multiple-input multiple-output (mMIMO) is a key technology for the current fifth generation (5G) cellular systems~\cite{bjornson2018hardware}.
+With attenuated signal due to high-rise buildings and poor scattering conditions, even a mMIMO base station (BS) cannot guarantee adequate coverage and quality-of-service (QoS)~\cite{xie2020max,zhi2022ris}.
+Intelligent reflective surface (IRS)~\cite{xie2020max,zhi2022ris} technology is being investigated to improve these aspects by directly modifying the propagation channel.
+An IRS consists of a large number of reflecting elements, which by shifting the phase of the incident signal, can favorably modify the UE-to-BS channels~\cite{xie2020max,zhi2022ris}.
+Xie~\textit{et al.} in~\cite{xie2020max} maximized the instantaneous signal-to-interference-plus-noise-ratio (SINR) of downlink multi-cell system by optimizing transmit beamforming vector, and IRS phase matrix using second-order-cone programming and successive convex approximation, respectively.
+The authors in~\cite{zhi2022ris} investigated the performance of IRS-aided single-cell mMIMO system by using the zero-forcing detector.